 Surveillance is where city/county/mosquito district employees collect, identify and test mosquitoes for the presence of West Nile virus.
 These surveys tell health workers where the biggest risks are located and where education and control efforts should be directed.
 Surveillance is what directs neighborhood truck spray teams and the less visible efforts to eliminate and treat breeding sites.

 Dallas County and it’s partner cities have integrated mosquito management programs that incorporate all these elements.
-However, despite their best efforts, this year WNV infection rates have climbed to what some officials consider unacceptably high levels.
+However, despite their best efforts, in 2012 WNV infection rates climbed to what officials considered unacceptably high levels.
 Consequently, the Centers for Disease Control, Dallas County Medical Society, and the Department of State Health Services have all supported aerial spraying to save lives and stop the growing number of WNV cases.

 Q. Are the chemicals being used harmful to people?